Math Functions

 $rglobal[2] = Sqrt(-2)

-The examples that follow show how to use the Log() function with different input values.
+The example that follows shows how to use the Log() function with different input values.
+This function returns the natural logarithm of a number.

 // Set $rglobal[0] to e (~2.718).